Issues

 Judicial and Prosecutorial Independence and Accountability

-Independent judges and prosecutors are crucial for protecting democracy in the face of executive or legislative overreach.
-They should not face retaliation for upholding the law.
-At the same time, there must be lawful procedures holding judges and prosecutors accountable if they engage in misconduct or abuse of power.
+Independent judges and prosecutors are crucial for protecting the rule of law in the face of executive or legislative overreach.
+At the same time, there must be lawful and effective procedures for holding judges and prosecutors accountable if they engage in misconduct or the abuse of power.
+Autocrats bent on consolidating power typically attempt to undermine the independence of judiciaries and prosecution services and seek to pack them with loyalists.

 The Lab works with nonpartisan local organizations around the world to preserve judicial and prosecutorial independence and accountability.